sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 For invalid input for image generation the player gets another chance to provide a description and timer is reset #69

 ## Nicolas S.
+Added Tests so we exceed required 75%
+Added Button to explain rules of the game

 ## Nicolas H.
 Adjust the gameplay so that if all players have already guessed the game continues and does not let the timer run out